CNES/demcompare/docs/source/developer_guide/dev_tutorials/tuto_new_coregistration.rst

 Other functions characteristic to the coregistration class may be implemented as well.

-The *_coregister_dems_algorithm* function takes as inputs the two reprojected input dems, meaning that they will already have the same resolution and size.
-Both dems are in demcompare's *xr.Dataset* format.

-The *_coregister_dems_algorithm* must give as output the **Transformation**, the coregistered sec xr.Dataset and the coregistered ref xr.Dataset.

 The **Transformation** is the object storing the coregistration offsets, and can be created the following way: